gcardenasortiz/cse15l-lab-reports-WI24/report2.md

 ![Image](ss1.png)

+Both methods, handleRequest and my main method, were called.
+My code only needs two separate arguments to work properly, the first argument is **

 ![Image](ss2.png)

 Both methods, handleRequest and my main method, were called.
+My code onlys needs two separate argyments to work properly, the first argument is the url